Shopping For A Police Car In China

 Hello!

-BMW advertised with a giant backdrop showing the 5-Series and X5 as fire-car, police car, ambulance, and special-police car.
+BMW advertised with a giant backdrop showing the 5-Series and X5 as a fire-car, police car, ambulance, and special-police car.

 Police Car Score Card: NO.